mauserrifle/resume/resume.md

 -------------------------------------------------------------------------------

 ## Experience
+2014 - present
+:   **Qball Internet B.V.** in Alkmaar (The Netherlands)
+    \-
+    *Lead developer*

+    Working as a lead developer (manager).
+Same (technical) activities as position "Web developer" (see period 2007 - 2013).
+Within this position also responsible for managing the develop team, implement new development methods and realization of the objectives set for the department.

 2007 - present
 :   **Qball Internet B.V.** in Alkmaar (The Netherlands)
+    \-
     *Web developer*

     Working as a programmer focused on websites running on the LAMP platform.
     Main activities existing from developing using PHP, MySQL, HTML, CSS and JavaScript.
 Besides programming I am responsible for the installation and maintenance of the local Linux server for development and backup.

 2007 - 2009
 :   **MeStyle**
+    \-
     *Web developer*

     Work independently under the name MeStyle to gain experience on programming.
 Besides programming I also kept busy with graphic Design.

     Sample project: <http://campingmariahoeve.nl>